IAG’s revenue growth

 Iamgold (IAG) generated revenues of $277.4 million in Q2 2018, which represents a YoY (year-over-year) growth of 1.1%.
 Its higher realized prices and higher sales at its Rosebel mine were offset by lower sales volumes at its Essakane and Westwood mines.
 Its attributable gold production was 214,000 ounces, which was 4% lower than Q2 2017.

 Planned mill maintenance and lower grades led to lower production at Rosebel, Essakane, and Westwood.
 IAG maintained its gold production guidance of 380,000–395,000 ounces for 2018.

 IAG’s financial highlights

-In the next few articles of this series, we’ll analyze the performance of IAMGOLD’s mines.
+In the next few parts of this series, we’ll analyze the performance of Iamgold’s mines.